 Later Presidents reinstated the Mansion House’s status as summer retreat, and make their own impressions on the structure.
 President Ferdinand E. Marcos wrote in his diaries about playing golf at the Mansion House grounds; President Joseph Ejercito Estrada would build a two-storey building within the compound to house staff; and President Gloria Macapagal-Arroyo would fully revive the annual hegira to Baguio.

 On the centenary of the Mansion House on December 30, 2008, President Arroyo and the National Historical Institute [now the National Historical Commission of the Philippines] unveiled two historical markers—one in English, and the other containing the text translated in Filipino—detailing the structure’s history.
 On January 16, 2009, the board of the National Historical Institute, through Resolution No. 1, s.
 2009, declared the Mansion House a National Historical Landmark.
 On May 18, 2010, President Arroyo, by virtue of Executive Order No. 88o, authorized the Malacañang Museum (now the Presidential Museum and Library) to establish a branch museum in the Mansion House.

 President Benigno S. Aquino III resides in a two-storey building within the Mansion House compound whenever he is in Baguio City; his last official visit to the summer capital was during the commencement exercises of the Philippine Military Academy’s Siklab Diwa class, on March 16, 2014.
 Barracks for security personnel and the President’s staff are also located within the premises.

-The 105th anniversary of the Mansion House will be celebrated on December 2013.
+The 105th anniversary of the Mansion House was celebrated last December 2013.